 - Non-Government Organizations (NGOs) who are members of the NGO council of Alberta

 - volunteers with search and rescue teams (submit proof of membership)

 - Members of the Canadian Armed Forces (with proof of their supervisor’s approval) and based in Alberta only

 Non-primary students will no longer have access to online emergency management courses.

 Non-primary students include:

-- Non-government organizations who are not members of the NGO council of Alberta.
+- NGOs that are not members of the NGO council of Alberta

 Learn more about AEMA online training changes to access and how they could impact you.

 Emergency Management Act